A Wild Ride: First Lessons in Off-Grid Living

 Not 30 seconds after I stopped recording this, I heard a loud crash from the front of the Airsteam.
 Perplexed, I walked around to look and saw my solar panel had been blown 10-20 feet away by the wind.

-My heart sank instantly as I ran over to check for damage.
-I was relieved to see the panels looked ok but the bracket attaching the charge controller was completely bent.
-Even worse, the wire connecting the batteries to the solar panels had been severed at the controller.
+Heart sinking, I rushed to check for damage.
+The panel itself looked okay, but the bracket attaching the charge controller was completely bent.
+Even worse, the wire connecting the panel to my batteries had snapped clean off.

 This is not good.
 The connection to my batteries was now severed.